Skip to content

 requestable bool A boolean describing whether or not this access profile is marked as requestable.
 This field is case sensitive. requestable:true

-synced date The date that this access profile's information was last verified in ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z
+synced date The date that this access profile's information was last synchronized with Search, in ISO 8601 format.
+If you want to include the time in your search query, escape the : characters using a \. synced:2018-08-16T18\:29\:02Z

 tags string Tags assigned to the access profile. tags:PCI_COMPLIANCE